Field Sets - Concatenation

-Concatenated fields utilize the same separator/delimiter between each field and can combine any text, pick lists, constant, autofill, concatenation, and date field within the Field Set.
+Concatenated fields use the same separator/delimiter between each field and can combine any text, lists, constant, autofill, concatenation, and date field within the Field Set.

 Concatenate Fields in a Field Set